MusicInfuser: Making Video Diffusion Listen and Dance: Video Results

 \section{Video Results}

 We present the flattened video results along the time axis and the corresponding spectrograms in the main paper.
 However, our frame sampling rate does not exceed the Nyquist frequency for the general musical beat, causing the movement to appear slower.
-Therefore, we encourage readers to visit the project page to view the video results.
+Therefore, we encourage readers to view the supplementary video.